Master’s of Science (MS) Degree in Mathematics Learning and Teaching

 Drexel University School of Education

-Drexel University’s Master of Science in Mathematics Learning and Teaching emphasizes mathematics content knowledge, pedagogy, current issues in mathematics education and ways to integrate all three together in meaningful ways.
+Drexel University’s Master of Science in Math Education and Teaching emphasizes mathematics content knowledge, pedagogy, current issues in mathematics education and ways to integrate all three together in meaningful ways.

-Our MS students learn to implement learner-centered and problem-based instructional practices that address the Common Core Practice Standards and make use of technology to meet the needs of math teachers and all math learners.
+Our master’s in math education graduate students learn to implement learner-centered and problem-based instructional practices that address the Common Core Practice Standards, and make use of technology to meet the needs of math teachers and all math learners.